evannetwork/api-blockchain-core/docs/contracts/container.rst

 - ``accountId``:

-    - account or identity, that gets properties shared
+    - identity or account, that gets properties shared
     - this user will be invited to the contract as a consumer (role 1)

 - ``read``: